View Bella's photo gallery

 Bella's New Life Without Seizures

 Bella was born with a rare condition in which one half of the brain developed abnormally, causing seizures.
-A world-class team of Children's National Hospital experts treated her with an innovative clinical approach.
-Bella celebrated her one-year anniversary of being seizure–free in September 2019.
+A world-class team of Children's National Hospital experts treated her with an innovative clinical approach, and she has been seizure-free ever since.

 The second day, slight twitching was observed in Bella’s eyes.
 Testing revealed that Bella’s brain was abnormal on the left side.
 The family was informed that Bella would be transferred to Des Moines immediately.
 The Gettings’ family friend, pediatrician Dr. Amy Mashburn (who they call “Dr. Amy”) dropped everything to fly from Kentucky to be by the couple’s side.